stephanmg/calorimetry/README.md

 # For users

+## Documentation
 Documentation available through Github Pages: https://stephanmg.github.io/calorimetry

 The app is available on the following web sites:
 - [CALOR in ShinyApps](https://calorimetry.shinyapps.io/calorimetry/) or
 - [CALOR on on-premise Uni Bonn](https://shinys.iaas.uni-bonn.de/Calo).

+Please refer also to the supplementary material from CALOR preprint [1].

 ## Standalone Desktop apps

 One can use the Electron wrapper of the app which uses docker inside the Electron app: https://github.com/stephanmg/shiny-electron-wrapper

-Releases are deployed to Sciebo here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli/
+Releases are uploaded to Sciebo here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli/

+There you can download the nightly builds for Windows, OSX or Linux.
+Builds are automatically generated and artifacts deployed trough the `build` Github workflow.

-## Metadata Sheet
+## Metadata integration

-One can use the metadata shiny app converter app: https://github.com/stephanmg/metadata-converter to generate a truncated metadata sheet.
+One can use the Shiny/R metadata converter app: https://github.com/stephanmg/metadata-converter The metadata converter will generate a truncated metadata sheet compatible for reading into CALOR.

-## Caveats

-- Use time averaging if cohorts have different sampling frequency in indirect calorimetry experiments (should not happen often)
-- IC experiments might have not the same length of time, currently plots are thus not equal in length on the time axis
+Alternatively you can fill out the standardized metadata sheet [2] yourself in Excel or fall back to relying on the metadata header of raw data sets.

 # For developers